Protocol upgrade · Architecture dossier

 - 1–10% direction

-The public retail truth is conservative: Dilithium3 / ML-DSA is the active path.
-Additional post-quantum surfaces remain activation-gated until each surface is separately proven, documented, and visible in release artifacts.
+The public retail truth is conservative.
+Dilithium3 / ML-DSA is the active path.
+Classical signatures remain supported for compatibility.
+Additional post-quantum surfaces are pending proof and are not claimed as delivered.

 Autonomous entity.
 Owns and delegates to devices.